Creator / Lynn Okamoto

 - Gecko Ending: Both of his anime adaptations.

-- Gorn: Not only Elfen Lied and Gokukoku No Brynhildr are famous for this, some of his other works work that way.
+- Gorn: Not only Elfen Lied and Brynhildr in the Darkness are famous for this, some of his other works work that way.

-- Gratuitous German: Elfen Lied and Gokukoku No Brynhildr have some German phrases.
+- Gratuitous German: Elfen Lied and Brynhildr in the Darkness have some German phrases.

-- Fan Disservice: Many of his works feature barely-clothes females in disturbing situations.
+- Fan Disservice: Many of his works feature barely-clothed females in disturbing situations.

 - Interspecies Romance: Some of his works have romances between an Unlucky Everydude and an unhuman girl.
 They usually end up tragically.